Last Updated on April 5, 2019 by Katty

 4. Pasta and Meat on the Same Plate

 Regardless of the type of restaurant, or the habit of your host, Italians never put two courses on the same plate.
-Pasta is one thing, meat, chicken, and meatballs are another.
-You will never see them mixed.
+Pasta is one thing, meat, chicken, and meatballs are another: you will never see them mixed.
 Moreover, a good pasta dish doesn’t need to be drawned in sauce, as the pasta is supposed to be colored by the sauce and not immersed in it.
 Spaghetti and meatballs is one of the most popular Italian-American dishes today, but it has never been popular in Italy.

 5. Cappuccino After (OR DURING!!) a Meal

-In Italy cappuccino is seen as a breakfast drink.
+In Italy, cappuccino is considered a breakfast drink.
 After midday, no true Italian would ever drink cappuccino, so if you decide to order a cappuccino after a full meal be prepared to receive a shocked glance from your waiter.
 Italians rather go for a strong shot of espresso after eating.

 6. Oil and Butter with Bread in a Restaurant

 Olive oil and butter are common ingredients in Italian cuisine, but it is not an Italian custom to eat them with bread during a meal.
 Restaurants will never put butter or a bowl filled with olive oil on the table to dip bread in.
-These are usually considered midday snacks, and requesting them at a restaurant would be a very American thing to do.
+Buttered or oil drizzled bread are usually considered afternoon snacks, and requesting them at a restaurant would be a very American thing to do.

 7. Not all Italians Eat Pasta Every Day

-While pasta is a popular dish many Italians prefer to replace it with rice, minestrone, and soup.
-The Italian diet is usually heavy in meat and fish, which are present of the table every day.
+While pasta is a popular dish, many Italians prefer to replace it with rice, minestrone, and soup.
+The Italian diet is usually rich in vegetables, meat and fish, which are present of the table every day.
 Pasta, on the other hand, is more of a two to three times a week affair.